www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

           The derived table, contains all columns of the original table plus the columns of the lines in the line column.
         * [x] Create ExistenceCostTest.
     * [ ] CURRENT Create general event based attribute update rater.
+        * [x] Consider player attribute deletion.
+        * [ ] Visualize table via Tabulator in order to better analyse results by hand.
+        * [ ] Second time step is missing, when CinService is running in DevDistro.
+        * [ ] Check ratings by hand.
     * [ ] Ensure constraint compliance via optimizer.
         * [ ] Create guided optimization, instead of a random optimization.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.